 The E-VM at the AFN provides the other end point of the server-client model for the user plane data through a traffic software and logging.

-For Android device-based experiments, the measurement campaigns were conducted using SAM carrying a SPN with a Nemo and a PawPrints devices as the payload.
-Custom hardware mounts were designed for this SPN to carry two Android smartphones simultaneously during aerial flights.
+For Android-based measurements, the SAM UAV carried an SPN payload containing two Android smartphones mounted on custom hardware brackets.
 The two Android devices used were: a commercial standard Samsung S21 device with PawPrints, an internal AERPAW-built Android application using open source Android APIs to log radio KPIs, and a modified Samsung S23 containing Keysight Nemo software~\cite{keysightNemoHandy}, with custom firmware, access to internal modem metric, and a wider range of KPIs.
 A Latte Panda on-board the SPN collected and logged GPS and UAV attitude measurements, obtained from GPS sensors and an Ardupilot, respectively, along with radio KPIs streamed by the Android phone over USB.
 These Android phones connected to the private 4G/5G Ericsson cell tower.
-These phones also connected as clients to the iPerf Server at the AFN, enabling throughput measurements.
+These phones also connected as clients to the Internet Protocol Performance~(iPerf) Server at the AFN, enabling throughput measurements.